-The Advanced Physician Assistant Studies program provides graduate education courses as a basis for personalized, professional development within the student's selected area of study.
-The goalis to enhance basic physician assistant skills and to mentor students in areas of study beyond what is offered by entry-level physician assistant programs.
+The Physician Assistant Post-Professional Master's program provides graduate education courses as a basis for personalized, professional development within the student's selected area of study.
+The goal of the program is to enhance basic physician assistant skills and to mentor students in areas of study beyond what is offered by entry-level physician assistant programs.
 The individually selected study concentration is augmented by the expertise of seasoned faculty and the vast resources of the University.

-Specifically, the Advanced Physician Assistant Studies program seeks to:
+Specifically, the Physician Assistant Post-Professional Master's program seeks to: